google-research/google-research/automl_zero/README.md

 ![GIF for the experiment progress](progress.gif)

-Despite AutoML-Zero's challenging search space, evolutionary search shows promising results by discovering linear regression with gradient descent, 2-layer neural networks with backpropagation, and even algorithms that surpass hand designed baselines of comparable complexity.
-The figure above shows an example sequence of discoveries performed by one of our experiments, evolving algorithms to solve binary classification tasks.
+Despite AutoML-Zero's challenging search space, *evolutionary search* shows promising results by discovering linear regression with gradient descent, 2-layer neural networks with backpropagation, and even algorithms that surpass hand designed baselines of comparable complexity.
+The figure above shows an example sequence of discoveries from one of our experiments, evolving algorithms to solve binary classification tasks.
 Notably, the evolved algorithms can be *interpreted*.
 Below is an analysis of the best evolved algorithm: the search process "invented" techniques like bilinear interactions, weight averaging, normalized gradient, and data augmentation (by adding noise to the inputs).

 ![GIF for the interpretation of the best evolved algorithm](best_algo.gif)